Robert S. Beightler: Training the 37th Infantry Division

-Postwar
+Postwar service

-At the end of the war, Beightler was the only World War II National Guard general to have commanded his division for the length of the war.
-In addition to being the army's longest serving division commander in 1945, Beightler was appointed to the regular army in 1946 as one of only two National Guard major generals to receive such an appointment at that time.
-Following the war, Beightler was assigned command of the 5th Service Command at Fort Hayes in Columbus.
+At the end of World War II, Beightler was the only National Guard general to have commanded his division for the length of the war.
+In addition to being the Army's longest-serving division commander in 1945, Beightler received an appointment in the Regular Army in 1946, one of only two National Guard major generals to receive such an appointment at that time.
+Following the war, Beightler was assigned to the 5th Service Command at Fort Hayes in Columbus.
 In 1947, he was appointed president of the personnel board of the Secretary of War, moving back to Washington.
 In 1949, he was assigned to the Far East, taking over the Marianas-Bonins Command on Guam.

-Military Governor of Okinawa

 In 1950, he was appointed the Deputy Military Governor of Okinawa, as well as the Deputy Governor of the Ryukyus Islands Command.
-During this period he dedicated most of his time toward rebuilding the infrastructure of the Ryukyus Islands.
-Following a massive heart attack in 1952, one of nine Beightler would suffer throughout his life, he was flown to Walter Reed Medical Center in Washington D.C.
-Beightler retired from the military after 42 years of service, in 1953.
+During this period he dedicated most of his time toward rebuilding the infrastructure of the Ryukyu Islands.
+Following a massive heart attack in 1952, one of nine Beightler would suffer throughout his life, he was flown to Walter Reed Medical Center in Washington D.C.; in 1953, Beightler was retired from the military after 42 years of service.

 Politics

 Beightler had been involved in politics since his return from World War I. He was a lifelong critic of too much federal power, and constantly feuded with Washington in defending the National Guard.
 He was a staunch conservative in the classical liberal sense, believing in the freedom of the States and a skeptic of the federal government.

-He was active in the Ohio Republican Party, having been a longtime friend of John W. Bricker, and close friends of Ohio Republican leader Ed Schorr and U.S. Senate Majority Leader and Presidential son Robert A. Taft.
+He was active in the Ohio Republican Party, having been a longtime friend of John W. Bricker, and close friends of Ohio Republican leader Ed Schorr and U.S. Senate Majority Leader and presidential son Robert A. Taft.
 He had extensive media contacts that he used to the 37th's advantage in a dispute with the War Department in Washington, as well as to keep up on the political environment personally.
 At one point he was the mayor of Marble Cliff, Ohio, a tiny hamlet just outside downtown Columbus.
 He was an alternate delegate from the Ohio delegation to the 1940 Republican National Convention.